Rhode Island set to be 10th state to pass same-sex marriage

 Lawmakers in Illinois, Delaware and Minnesota have also taken up same-sex marriage legislation this year.
 On Tuesday, the Delaware House approved the bill and it now moves onto the state Senate for consideration.

-The other six states that have legalized same-sex marriage are: Massachusetts, Connecticut, New York, Vermont, New Hampshire and Iowa.

-(Reporting by Edith Honan in New York; Editing by Scott Malone, Leslie Adler, Eric Beech and Lisa Shumaker)
+(Reporting by Edith Honan in New York; Editing by Scott Malone, Leslie Adler and Eric Beech)